samposihvola/2048/README.md

 ![Screencap of the game](/2048-screencap.png)

-The main purpose of this project is to give me hands-on experience from modern day web development.
+With this project I wanted to get hands-on experience from modern day web development.
 React + Vite for the app, Jest for unit tests, and Cypress for end-to-end tests.

 ## Usability Testing